shapehq/framna-docs/README.md

 git clone git@github.com:shapehq/shape-docs.git
 ```

+## ❤️ The Product of a Shape Weekend

+Every year we go on Shape Weekend, three days where all employees in Shape get together for a hackathon to build amazing products.
+In 2023, a team of Shape developers with a passion for documentation and spec-driven development built Shape Docs and we've used it daily ever since!

 ---

 Tartelet is built with ❤️ by [Shape](https://shape.dk) in Denmark.
 Oh, and [we are hiring](https://careers.shape.dk) 🤗